BIO

 Julia Robertson is a multidisciplinary theatre maker, director and actor living and working on Gadigal land.
 She is the Artistic Director of the award-winning devising group Little Eggs Collective, a recipient of the Ensemble Theatre’s Sandra Bates Award for Directing, and a Young Artists Program finalist with Opera Australia.
 Julia was recently nominated for Best Direction of a Musical at the Sydney Theatre Awards for The Producers (Joshua Robson Productions / Hayes Theatre Co. / Riverside Parramatta).

 Julia previously directed and wrote the book and lyrics for the musical adaptation of Metropolis (music by Zara Stanton), which premiered at Hayes Theatre Co. in 2023, winning three Sydney Theatre Awards and receiving a TIME OUT Sydney nomination for Best Musical.
-Other directing credits include The Producers (Joshua Robson Productions / Hayes Theatre Co. / Riverside Parramatta) which has been nominated for five Sydney Theatre Awards and was included in Sydney Morning Herald’s top five shows of 2025, Rodgers & Hammerstein’s Carousel (Glen Street Theatre & The Pavilion Performing Arts Centre), PINOCCHIO (Little Eggs Collective), for which she received the NIDA Emerging Directors Award at Sydney Fringe, The Rime of the Ancient Mariner (Little Eggs Collective / KXT) which was included in Sydney Morning Herald’s best shows of 2019.
+Other directing credits include The Producers (Joshua Robson Productions / Hayes Theatre Co. / Riverside Parramatta) which was nominated for five Sydney Theatre Awards and was included in Sydney Morning Herald’s top five shows of 2025, Rodgers & Hammerstein’s Carousel (Glen Street Theatre & The Pavilion Performing Arts Centre), PINOCCHIO (Little Eggs Collective), for which she received the NIDA Emerging Directors Award at Sydney Fringe, The Rime of the Ancient Mariner (Little Eggs Collective / KXT) which was included in Sydney Morning Herald’s best shows of 2019.

 As an assistant director, Julia has worked with Opera Australia (Il Trittico), Ensemble Theatre (The Great Divide, The Heartbreak Choir), and Joshua Robson Productions (Bonnie and Clyde, City of Angels).
 As an actor, she continues to work professionally.
 Previous work includes How to Plot a Hit in Two Days, dir.
 Lee Lewis (Ensemble Theatre), Wherever She Wanders, dir.
 Tessa Leong (Griffin Theatre Company) and The Real Thing, dir.
 Simon Phillips (Sydney Theatre Company).